 We included 13 trials (15 references) and one OLE assessing at least one comparator of interest in the chronic migraine population.
-Four RCTs, one crossover trial,84 and one OLE85 were included for onabotulinum toxin A versus placebo, two RCTs for onabotulinum toxin A versus topiramate,84 and one RCT for onabotulinum toxin A versus amitriptyline.86 Four RCTs (six publications)87-92 were included for topiramate versus placebo and one RCT compared topiramate and propranolol combination therapy to topiramate alone.88
+Four RCTs,34-37 one crossover trial,38 and one OLE133 were included for onabotulinum toxin A versus placebo, two RCTs for onabotulinum toxin A versus topiramate,^{39,134} and one RCT for onabotulinum toxin A versus amitriptyline.135 Four RCTs (six publications) were included for topiramate versus placebo^{32,33,136-139} and one RCT compared topiramate and propranolol combination therapy to topiramate alone.140

 Appendix Tables D2 and D5 contain the key study design and baseline characteristics.
 Most trials were industry-funded, multi-centered trials conducted predominately in North America and Europe, except for three single-center trials including one conducted in Brazil (Magalhaes 2010).
-All trials had a baseline phase followed by a randomized placebo-controlled phase, except for one randomized crossover trial of onabotulinum toxin A with a four-month pre-crossover period.
+All trials had a parallel design with a baseline phase followed by a randomized placebo-controlled phase, except for one randomized crossover trial of onabotulinum toxin A with a four-month pre-crossover period (Cady 2014).
 Eleven of the RCTs had a four-week baseline period, whereas one trial had an eight-week baseline period (Silvestrini 2003).
-Patients fulfilling specific chronic migraine criteria during the baseline phase continued to the randomized phase.
+Patients fulfilling specific chronic migraine criteria (ICHD first or second edition) during the baseline phase continued to the randomized phase.
 In PREEMPT 1 and 2, patients were required to provide headache diary data on at least 20 of the 28 days during baseline.
 Criteria related to compliance with a daily headache diary was not reported in the other trials.
-The randomized phase was between nine and 36 weeks, with two onabotulinum toxin A trials having follow-up periods of a year.
+The randomized phase was between nine and 36 weeks, with two onabotulinum toxin A trials having open-label follow-up periods of a year.
 Overall, the trials included predominantly female patients living with migraine since their adolescence or early twenties.
-When reported, age varied from 30 to 50 years, and mean monthly migraine days from 10 to 25 days at baseline.
+Where reported, the mean age ranged from 30 to 50 years, and mean monthly migraine days ranged from 10 to 25 days at baseline.
+Most trials did not allow concomitant use of preventive therapies, with the exception of Diener 2007 with approximately 14% of patients using concomitant preventive therapy at baseline.
+Freitag 2008 and Cady 2014 allowed concomitant preventive therapy but did not report the proportion of patients using it at baseline.